ni/niveristand-data-sharing-framework-custom-device-plugins/README.md

 The **Data Sharing Framework Plugins** provides built components to the [Data Sharing Framework](https://github.com/ni/niveristand-data-sharing-framework-custom-device) and its VeriStand Custom Device for reflecting data between applications.

 ## Validated Plugin and Target Support
-This repository contains four Data Sharing Framework plugins:
+This repository contains three Data Sharing Framework plugins:
 1. UDP
 1. GE Reflective Memory
-1. PXImc
 1. RDMA

 Each plugin supports a different set of targets.
 The following table displays the plugin support status for each target type.